 The cells are immature and they’re just frozen in this immature state until 90 days before ovulation, your egg is chosen and then it will go through this maturation process over these 90 days in preparation for fertilization.
 Now your ovaries are going to choose a bunch of eggs that will be potential candidates and then by the time it’s ovulated, it will take the best one.
 The dominant one.
 The one that your body has decided is the healthiest and most viable for ovulation.
 As your eggs are chosen and mature over these 90 days, a lot happens.
 They were dormant in this immature state until they were chosen and then at that point, they began growing at a very fast pace.

-When you’re 20 you can get away with a lot of things and your body just really bounces back and it has a lot more resources and the eggs are just more protected.
+When you’re 20 you can get away with a lot of things!
+Your body bounces back and it has a lot more resources and the eggs are just more protected.
 They’re not so fragile at that time.
 They’re tougher.
-It can withstand some exposure to unhealthy things and so forth, but during this 90 day journey, you need to have the right nutrients.
+It can withstand some exposure to unhealthy things but during this 90-day journey, you need to have the right nutrients.
 Your eggs need protein.
 That’s how it’s going to be able to duplicate.
 All of this DNA and RNA is built on protein.
 Protein is really important.
-Amino acids, antioxidants because you need antioxidants to clean up all of the free radicals that are going to damage the DNA.
+Amino acids, are antioxidants because you need antioxidants to clean up all of the free radicals that are going to damage the DNA.

-There's a lot of reasons why your body may not actually be able to absorb the nutrition and use it.
+There are a lot of reasons why your body may not actually be able to absorb the nutrition and use it.
 You also want your body to be able to circulate the nutrition to your reproductive organs.
 If it can’t get that nutrition in there with fresh, healthy blood cells, really good circulation, your eggs aren’t going to be exposed to it.
 It’s not just a matter of what you put in your body but also your body’s ability to deliver and absorb that nutrition.
-So, again, its' really important that you put the right things into your body so your body has the right ingredients to help your eggs through this maturation process so that they’re healthy by the time that they’re ovulated and it’s also really important for you to support your body to be able to deliver that nutrition to your reproductive organs, to your ovaries, to your eggs.
+So, again, it is really important that you put the right things into your body!
+This is so that your body has the right ingredients to help your eggs through this maturation process so that they’re healthy by the time that they’re ovulated and it’s also really important for you to support your body to be able to deliver that nutrition to your reproductive organs, to your ovaries, to your eggs.